 Metering and monitoring of heat pumps

-All new entrants into the scheme after Spring 2017 will be required to have some form of metering to monitor electrical input to their heat pumps, so that users can readily see how efficiently (or not) their system performs.
+A second phase of implementation of the amended RHI scheme is scheduled for later in 2017 or 2018.
+This will require new entrants into the scheme to have some form of metering to monitor electrical input to their heat pumps, so that users can readily see how efficiently (or not) their system performs.
 Input can be measured simply by a meter built into the heat pump (an 'on-board' meter) or one connected in the external circuit feeding the heat pump.

 However, the 'premium' option is a metering and monitoring service package (MMSP).
 This requires an MCS accredited installer to fit a set of meters and sensors that record the data and transmit it to a dedicated online viewing platform.
 Currently It attracts extra payments, to the tune of £230 per year for heat pumps, and £200 for a biomass boiler.
 New entrants opting for the MMSP will continue to receive these additional payments, with the added incentive of receiving half the total with the first payment, currently worth about £800.
 The remainder is paid over the course of the tariff lifetime.